Modeso/ModesoNavigationTabs/README.md

 mNavigationTabs.updateUI()
 ```
 > `viewControllersArray`: Array of UIViewControllers to display and navigate among.
-> `viewControllersTitlesArray`: Array of NSAttributedString represensts titles of the UIViewControllers which will be displayed in the top Tabs Navigation Bar.
+> `viewControllersTitlesArray`: Array of NSAttributedString represensts titles of the UIViewControllers which will be displayed in the top Tabs Navigation Bar.</br>
-> `activeTabFont`: Font of the current selected tab.
+> `activeTabFont`: Font of the current selected tab.</br>
-> `inactiveTabFont`: Font for the resu of the unselected tabs.
+> `inactiveTabFont`: Font for the resu of the unselected tabs.</br>
 > `updateUI`: is a must to-be-called method, this will update all MNavigationTabs attributes and adjust views.

 ## Communication